 Ensure you cover:

-Every practice needs to audit regularly against their process in the policy.
-The college have a good template that you can use on their site (medicines reconciliation paper form in the guidance).
+Every practice needs to audit regularly against their process in the policy (at least annually).
+The college have a good template that you can use on their site (medicines reconciliation process and audit MARCH 2025).
 This template on its own is not enough to meet the standard.
 Ensure you include in the narrative the way you audited your patients.
 Acknowledgement to Lakes Surgery for their example below.

 Methodology